 - Press S or + to stop or restart an automatic slideshow

-- Don’t let the crowd see your crowded desktop.
+8) Don’t let the crowd see your crowded desktop.
 Another way to show off your PowerPoint skills is to jump right into a slideshow by naming your finished product with a .PPS or .PPSX extension.
-That way when you double click it, it opens directly in the Slideshow window, not PowerPoint’s standard edit mode.
+That way when you double-click it, it opens directly in the Slideshow window, not PowerPoint’s standard edit mode.

-- Take a little extra time for a second (or third) run-through.
-Even when you think you have your PowerPoint done, give it another look (or three) — especially after you take a break from it and let things marinate for a bit.
+9) Take a little extra time for a second (or third) run-through.
+Even when you think you have your PowerPoint done, give it another look (or three)—especially after you take a break from it and let things marinate for a bit.
 One of the biggest benefits of extra editing, updating, and enhancing is that you can spend more time looking at the big picture of your presentation.
-Which leads us to our final point…
+This leads us to our final point…

 Looking for more ways to elevate your use of common applications like PowerPoint, Word, Excel, or QuickBooks?
 CMIT Solutions can help your business enhance efficiency and boost productivity with trusted advice, proactive monitoring, multi-layered security, reliable data backup, and much more.
 Contact us today to find out how we worry about IT so you don’t have to.